 Additional lay forums, and information campaigns focuses also on this empowerment.

-Early detection would pave the way to early treatment and higher survival.
+Early detection through screening would pave the way to early treatment and higher survival

 If the test is positive, not suspicious for cervical cancer and meets the criteria for immediate treatment at the primary level of care, the woman undergoes cryotherapy, a procedure wherein the lesions are destroyed through freezing of the cervix with compressed Carbon Dioxide or Nitrous Oxide